 We are proud of our reputation as a friendly, caring and welcoming school and our aim is that all our children should be happy and successful during their time here.
-We are a one form entry academy school with eight classes a roll of 270 at present.
-We were inspected by Ofsted in November 2012 and found to be an 'outstanding' school and then again in July 2018 when Ofsted upheld their previous inspection, meaning we are still, 'OUTSTANDING'.
-The latest report is attached below; however, here are a few excerpts:
+We are a one form entry academy school with seven classes in the main school (ages 5 - 11) as well as a Pre-School (ages 2½-4), and a roll of 267 at present.
+We were inspected by Ofsted in November 2012 and found to be an 'Outstanding' school and then again in July 2018 when Ofsted upheld their previous inspection, meaning we are still, 'Outstanding'.
+The latest report is attached below; here are a few excerpts:

 We hope you enjoy your trip around our site – although of course, this is only a tiny glimpse of life at Sheldwich Primary School!

 Prospective parents are very welcome to visit and we would be pleased to show you around.
 Please contact the school office to arrange an appointment.

 Mrs S Garrett

 The rural village of Sheldwich is set within beautiful countryside on the outskirts of the historic town of Faversham.

 The village maintains a strong sense of community built around St. James' Church, the Village Events committee, the Cricket Club and of course the school.
 The annual village fete has a very traditional feel and draws hundreds of visitors from far and wide.